-- (a) To support the application of the Gender Policy, the Gold Standard Secretariat will coordinate guidance on gender sensitive or gender responsive project design and impact measurement of projects and will ensure that its own internal policies and governance structure are gender responsive. - (b) To be eligible for Gold Standard certification, all applicants must satisfy the minimum criteria to prove the gender sensitivity of their project design and implementation.
+- a.
+To support the application of the Gender Policy, the Gold Standard Secretariat will coordinate guidance on gender sensitive or gender responsive project design and impact measurement of projects and will ensure that its own internal policies and governance structure are gender responsive.

+b.
+To be eligible for Gold Standard certification, all applicants must satisfy the minimum criteria to prove the gender sensitivity of their project design and implementation.
 This includes compliance with the gender 'do no harm' safeguard, gender-gap analysis and gender sensitive stakeholder consultations.
-This is referred to as foundational gender-sensitive certification. - (c) To be eligible for targeted gender-responsive Gold Standard certification, applicants will be required to: 1) have established either (i) policies, (ii) strategies, or (iii) action plans that promote gender equality; and 2) comply with project guidelines and procedures established by Gold Standard.
+This is referred to as foundational gender-sensitive certification.

+c.
+To be eligible for targeted gender-responsive Gold Standard certification, applicants will be required to:

+1. have established either (i) policies, (ii) strategies, or (iii) action plans that promote gender equality; and 2. comply with project guidelines and procedures established by Gold Standard.
 This is referred to as a proactive gender-responsive approach.

+TABLE OF CONTENTS

+SUMMARY 1

+1 INTRODUCTION 3

+2 APPLICABILITY AND SCOPE 4

+3 OBJECTIVES 5

+4 POLICY DIRECTIVES 6

+a.
+Foundational gender-sensitive minimum standards 7

+b.
+Proactive gender-responsive approaches 8

+5 IMPLEMENTATION, COMPLIANCE AND REPORTING 98

+6 REVISION OF THE POLICY 109

+~~GOLD STANDARD FOUNDATION VISION & MISSION~~

+~~OUR VISION:~~ Climate security and sustainable development for all.

+~~OUR MISSION:~~ To catalyse more ambitious climate action to achieve the Global Goals through robust standards and verified impacts.

-1.0 INTRODUCTION
+1| INTRODUCTION

-1.1 With the coming of age of the voluntary and compliance carbon markets and the Sustainable Development Goals (SDGs), Gold Standard is upgrading its overall certification approach to apply consistent gender design and female empowerment principles.
+1.1.1 With the coming of age of the voluntary and compliance carbon markets and the Sustainable Development Goals (SDGs), Gold Standard is upgrading its overall certification approach to apply consistent gender design and female empowerment principles.
 These principles will be fully integrated into its certification processes.

-1.1.1 The Gold Standard Gender Policy recognises that gender relations, roles and responsibilities exercise important influence on women and men's access to and control over natural resources and the goods and services they provide.
+1.1.1+1.1.2 The Gold Standard Gender Policy recognises that gender relations, roles and responsibilities exercise important influence on women and men's access to and control over natural resources and the goods and services they provide.
 Guided by a human-rights based approach, it further acknowledges that project results and impacts are more sustainable, equitable and effective when gender equality and female empowerment considerations are integrated into the design and implementation of projects.
 For example, products or services that are better designed to meet women's priorities and interests may reach a wider customer base.

-1.1.2 This Gender Policy aligns closely with the simplified procedures, language and guidance notes of the Gold Standard certification process and also with the gender policies of the various standards and safeguards the Gold Standard upholds (e.g. Fair Trade and Forest Stewardship Council).
+1.1.2+1.1.3 This Gender Policy aligns closely with the simplified procedures, language and guidance notes of the Gold Standard certification process and also with the gender policies of the various standards and safeguards the Gold Standard upholds (e.g. Fair Trade and Forest Stewardship Council).

-1.1.3 The Gold Standard Gender Policy is guided, among others, by the [United Nations Framework Convention on Climate Change](#) (UNFCCC) which parties noted that when addressing climate change principles of gender equality and empowerment of women should be respected, promoted and considered.1 The Gender Policy is congruent with international agreements and conventions, in particular with the [Universal Declaration of Human Rights](#), the [Convention on the Elimination of All Forms of Discrimination against Women](#) (CEDAW) and the [International Labour Organizations](#)' core conventions.
-It is further aligned with the [Sustainable Development Goals](#) (SDGs).
+1.1.3+1.1.4 | The Gold Standard Gender Policy is guided, among others, by the United Nations Framework Convention on Climate Change (UNFCCC) which parties noted that when addressing climate change principles of gender equality and empowerment of women should be respected, promoted and considered.i The Gender Policy is congruent with international agreements and conventions, in particular with the Universal Declaration of Human Rights, the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) and the International Labour Organizations' core conventions.
+It is further aligned with the Sustainable Development Goals (SDGs).

-2.0 APPLICABILITY AND SCOPE
+2| APPLICABILITY AND SCOPE